neupl/demo/index.md

 ---
 layout: default
 title: 'NeuPL: Neural Population Learning'
-description: 'We propose NeuPL, a general and efficient population learning framework that learns and represents diverse policies in symmetric zero-sum games within a single conditional network via "self-play".'
+description: 'Siqi Liu, Luke Marris, Daniel Hennes, Josh Merel, Nicolas Heess, Thore Graepel'
 ---

+# Summary
+Game-theoretic population learning enables strategic exploration in games with convergence guarantees to solution concepts such as Nash Equilibrium (NE).
+However, applying such method to real-world games that require approximate best-response solvers (such as deep RL) does not scale, due to the difficulty in iteratively training best-response agent.

+We propose Neural Population Learning (NeuPL), a general and efficient population learning framework that learns and represents diverse policies in symmetric zero-sum games within a single conditional network via "self-play".

+# Demo

-# Running-with-Scissors
+## Running-with-Scissors

 In this section we visualize gameplays between 8 distinct policies, represented and executed by a single conditional network in a game of `running-with-scissors`[^1].